RasmusJuelN/Next-Project/docs/markdown/Database/repositories.md

     .Include(u => u.ActiveQuestionnaires)
     .Where(u => u.IsActive)
     .ToListAsync();
-var summaries = users.Select(u => new { u.Id, u.Name, QuestionnaireCount = u.ActiveQuestionnaires.Count });
+// This approach is for demonstration only and is not recommended for production use due to performance issues with loading full entities. var summaries = users.Select(u => new { u.Id, u.Name, QuestionnaireCount = u.ActiveQuestionnaires.Count });
 ```